CCI-MOC/m2/docs/rest_api.md

 * 200. This means the provision call is successful.
 * 401. Authentication Failure
 * 403. This means unauthorized access to ceph image or snapshot or image already exists in ceph.
+* 404. If the nic is not found or the disk is not found.
 * 409. Image busy exception.
 * 405. You used a wrong request method like PUT instead of POST etc.
 * 400. If Request is a bad one.